We now have a video of the entire Commissioning Ceremony.

 Postal Cachet: a very attractive postal cachet commemorating the commissioning will be available on Pier 30-32 on Saturday.
 Price is $5.
 The Postal Service will have a table set up to date-cancel the stamp on the cachet.

 Items for Sale: several items commemorating the commissioning will be available for sale on Pier 30-32.
 These will include our special commemorative baseball; Ballcaps of all ranks (Marine & Navy), coins, coffee mugs, travel coffee mugs, shot glasses, t-shirts (including a special San Francisco themed shirt), fleece, hoodies, polos, Zippos, blankets, and more!
 All proceeds go to the ship’s Morale, Welfare and Recreation Fund.
 Check back here for more details.
-Or better, bring extra cash for those items you can’t live without!
+Or better, bring extra cash for those items you will not be able to live without!